 I've always been a fan of a canopy in a guest room as it makes it feel even more like a special retreat.
 I wanted to give a nod to midcentury with bold patterns and colors.
 I designed a channeled headboard in the loveliest shade of cobalt velvet, which is part of the Taylor Burke Home custom headboard program.
 It is the perfect addition to the fun canopy in the room and echoes the shape.
 The deep shade of blue of the headboard really helps to ground the space.

 TIP #3: Keep Bedding Simple & Accent with Colorful Pillows

-As far as the bedding goes I kept the linens simple-- good ole plain white.
+As far as the bedding goes I opted for good ole plain white.
 I love white bedding as it can be bleached and thrown in the dryer with ease.
 The shams are where we get the color on this bed-- I mixed and matched various patterns with some of my favorites from Lacefield Designs.
-Brooke helped me select a beautiful palm fabric to go on the inside of the canopy that is the perfect complement to the bedding.
+I then used that beautiful palm fabric again to go on the inside of the canopy.
+It is the perfect complement to the bedding.

 The other lighting in the space includes these vintage brass table lamps from Chairish, which is my go-to resource for all things vintage.
 I topped these off with colorful Taylor Burke Home finials.
-(Insert photo) I also just adore this beautiful gold leafed floor lamp from Couture Lamps.
+I also just adore this beautiful gold leafed floor lamp from Couture Lamps.
 It is the perfect accent to this fuschia velvet Newport Swivel Chair from Taylor Burke Home.